Testicle lumps and swelling

 Key points about testicle lumps and swelling

-• Lumps and swelling in your testicles (balls) are fairly common and there are many reasons why it might happen.
+• Lumps and swelling in your testicles (balls) are fairly common and there are many causes.

 • In most cases, the cause is not serious, but know when to see your healthcare provider to see if it's serious or not.